Reviews You Can Rely On

 These heavy shoes have lots of support to offer, especially if you plan on standing for much of your day.

-Lighter shoes like the Skechers Go Walk Max and Vamjam Ultra Lightweight were some of the most minimal shoes in the group.
-They may not cause fatigue from weight, but lack of comfort and support for long walks causes fatigue in a different manner.
+Lighter shoes like the Skechers Go Walk Max and Vamjam Ultra Lightweight were among the most minimal in the group.
+They may not cause fatigue from weight, but a lack of comfort and support during long walks can cause fatigue in a different way.

 Lighter isn't always better.
 The 7.8-ounce Go Walk Max doesn't have nearly the support and comfort of the 14.59-ounce Hoka Bondi SR.